binaryage/site/readme.md

   * local development server
   * maintenance utilities
-  * mass deploying
+  * deploying utilities

 ### The idea

 The idea is to have one repo with all subdomains as separate repositories, each tracked as an individual git submodule.
 Individual sites have usually a dependency on [shared](/binaryage/shared) - again tracked as a git submodule.
-This should give us tools to reconstruct the whole site to any point in the history while having granular control of commit rights to parts of the site.
-Nice transparency via GitHub is a bonus.
+This should give us tools to reconstruct the whole site to any point in history while having granular control of commit rights to individual subdomains of the site.
+Transparency via GitHub is a bonus.

     .
     ├── www